 Our licensing partners number over a hundred and manufacture a wide variety of products including tabletop, textiles, ornaments, wall décor, floor coverings, accessories, paper products and party goods.
 We have built long and strong relationships with them and they come back to us season after season.
 It's the relationships that are important.
 It's the art that shines.

 For all inquiries we can be reached by phone or email.
 Don't hesitate to contact us.

-If you've ever spoken to Ruth, you'd quickly figure out that this long time resident of the San Francisco Bay Area might just have some New York roots.
+Founding Partner – If you've ever spoken to Ruth, you'd quickly figure out that this long time resident of the San Francisco Bay Area might just have some New York roots.
 She's no shrinking violet and it has served her well in her long and successful career.
-Ruth, aka the name on the RLD door, was the creative force behind the Curtis Swann greeting card company.
+Ruth was the creative force behind the Curtis Swann greeting card company.
 She was ever present at the gift and stationery shows for many years and knows everybody.
 When she and Peter sold the company, she was looking for her next big thing.
 A stint as a creative consultant with a major party goods manufacturer, where she sourced art and artists for their products, led her into the world of art licensing.
-Figuring the artists she had found could create work for countless other products, Ruth established Ruth Levison Design and has been one of the leading licensing agents since.
+Figuring the artists she had found could create work for countless other products, Ruth established Ruth Levison Design (now Levison Design, Inc.) and has been one of the leading licensing agents since.
 Trends have come and gone and come back again and she has been on top of them all.
 Creativity, knowhow and chutzpah have gotten her to where she is today.
 Ruth has three children and seven grandchildren.
 We'll do her the courtesy of not mentioning their ages.